moondance-labs/tanssi-docs/builders/toolkit/ethereum-api/wallets/talisman.md

 ![Import existing account final steps](/images/builders/toolkit/ethereum-api/wallets/talisman/talisman-10.webp)

-## Configuring Talisman for Your EVM Appchain {: #configuring-talisman-for-your-evm-appchain }
+## Configuring Talisman for Your EVM Network {: #configuring-talisman-for-your-evm-network }

-To configure Talisman for your Tanssi EVM appchain, open the Talisman extension and click on the **More Options** tab.
+To configure Talisman for your Tanssi EVM network, open the Talisman extension and click on the **More Options** tab.
 Then, take the following steps:

 1. Select **Settings**
 2. Check the **Enable testnets** box